 We can see status groups throughout our societies where we live, work and play.
 For instance, across the world, colloquial terms are used to designate different social groups with different levels of status, sometimes in a negative manner.
 A classic case in Australia is the term 'bogan', which denotes not just someone who may come from the poorer classes, but specifically as Chris Gibson (2013, p.
 64) argues, someone who has "an absence of cultivated aesthetics or tastes".
 Bogan is synonymous with other labels with give to other status groups who have distinct aesthetics in what they wear, their education, what occupation they might have, their mannerisms, and their geographical location.
-In Australia there was even an ABC comedy television series entitled Upper Middle Bogan (2016) that followed the plight of a relatively wealthy suburban woman who is also a medical doctor, adopted at birth, who discovers her real biological parents are bogans who own a drag racing team.
-The comedy builds on a tension between the two status groups, posh vs bogan, to make light of the differences between their mannerisms, values and expectations.
+In Australia there was even an ABC comedy television series entitled Upper Middle Bogan (2016) that followed the plight of a relatively wealthy suburban woman who is also a medical doctor, adopted at birth, who discovers her real biological parents are bogans, to make light of the differences between their mannerisms, values and expectations.

-Sociological Toolkit: Where do you see status as important in your social interactions?
+K Sociological Toolkit: Where do you see status as important in your social interactions?